What is Alternative Service Experience (ASE)?

 Each program consists of 8 student participants.
 There are no class or major restrictions for any ASE program.
 Participation is on a first-come, first served basis.
 Please see below for more sign-up information.

 Each ASE program is planned and lead by two student leaders, known as Peer Leaders.
 Peer leaders are responsible for planning all aspects of the program including recruitment, logistics, budget preparation and implementation, reflection, pre-travel preparation and post-travel re-orientation.
 Peer Leaders must complete the application and interview process.
-Applications for ASE: Spring Break 2014 and ASE: Fall Break 2014 are due on Friday, September 6, 2013.
+Applications for ASE: Spring Break 2015 and ASE: Fall Break 2015 are due on Wednesday, April 16th by noon.
 Download the Peer Leader Application, return it to the Key Center and sign-up for an interview time today!

 Sign-Ups for these programs is on a first-come, first-served basis.
 Participants are given a number when they arrive which determines their sign-up order.
 All are encouraged to rank the programs being offered according to their preference so that they can quickly make a decision if their first choice program fills before their number is called.
 All programs offer exciting and engaging opportunities.
 We encourage everyone to remain open minded and positive as everyone will have an enjoyable ASE!